top of page

 To write the GCC Factories exams, you need to meet the subject, experience, and general requirements.

 The GCC Factories subject requirements differ depending on your undergraduate mechanical or electrical engineering qualification.
-The Department of Employment and Labour's (DEL) Commission of Examiners offers three main routes for eligibility to write the GCC Factories exams:
+The DEL's Commission of Examiners offers three main routes for eligibility to write the GCC Factories exams:

-• Technicians & Technologists (Route 2) - Must have at least a National Diploma, Diploma, or BEngTech in mechanical or electrical engineering, and
+• Technicians & Technologists (Route 2): Must have at least a National Diploma, Diploma, or BEngTech in mechanical or electrical engineering.

-The qualification required in terms of the GCC Factories subject requirements must be:
+The qualifications required for the GCC Factories subject requirements must be:

-• Obtain from a registered South African education institution that is authorised and accredited to offer and issue such qualifications.
+• Obtained from a registered South African education institution that is authorized and accredited to offer and issue such qualifications.

-The mechanical or electrical engineering qualification from a country other than South Africa is classified as a "foreign" qualification.
+The DEL allows individuals with a mechanical or electrical engineering qualification from another country to apply to write the GCC Factories exams.
+A mechanical or electrical engineering qualification from a country other than South Africa is classified as a "foreign" qualification.

-If you have a Foreign qualification, the first step you need to do to meet the GCC Factories subject requirements is to obtain a SAQA Certificate of Evaluation (SCoE).
-Here is how to do it:
+If you possess a foreign qualification, the first step to meet the GCC Factories subject requirements is to obtain a SAQA Certificate of Evaluation (SCoE).
+Here’s how to do it:

-• Navigate to the 'Services' tab, scroll to 'Evaluation of foreign qualification', and click 'Apply for an Evaluation'
+2. Navigate to the 'Services' tab, scroll to 'Evaluation of foreign qualification', and click 'Apply for an Evaluation'.

-Screenshot of the SAQA website when applying for foriegn qualification evaluation
+Screenshot of the SAQA website when applying for foreign qualification evaluation

-The SCoE will stipulate the South African equivalent qualification and NQF level for your foreign qualification.
+The SCoE will specify the South African equivalent qualification and NQF level for your foreign qualification.
 You will fall under one of the three GCC Factories routes:

-• Engineers (Route 1) - Foreign qualification evaluated as being a Bachelors Degree in mechanical or electrical engineering, which is typically at NQF 8,
+• Engineers (Route 1): Foreign qualification evaluated as a Bachelor's Degree in mechanical or electrical engineering, typically at NQF 8.

-• Technicians & Technologists (Route 2) - Foreign qualification evaluated as being a National Diploma, Diploma, or BEngTech in mechanical or electrical engineering, which is typically at NQF 6 for the Diplomas and NQF 7 for the BEngTech, and
+• Technicians & Technologists (Route 2): Foreign qualification evaluated as a National Diploma, Diploma, or BEngTech in mechanical or electrical engineering, typically at NQF 6 for Diplomas and NQF 7 for BEngTech.

-• Artisans (Route 3) - Foreign qualification evaluated as being a National N Diploma (Technical Diploma) or Occupational Diploma in mechanical or electrical engineering, which is typically at NQF 6.
+• Artisans (Route 3): Foreign qualification evaluated as a National N Diploma (Technical Diploma) or Occupational Diploma in mechanical or electrical engineering, typically at NQF 6.

-Once you have your SCoE, you can then review the GCC Factories requirements for the three routes:
+Once you have your SCoE, you can review the GCC Factories requirements for the three routes:

 • Click here to review the Engineer (Route 1) GCC Factories subject requirements.